Consulting Report

 To examine this issue, this study utilises a Life-Cycle Assessment (LCA) following the International Organization for Standardization (ISO) guidelines.
 A method Oxford Economics has added to its toolkit, the LCA is a holistic approach that appraises environmental impacts across stages of a product lifecycle on a variety of categories.
 Which, in this case, includes a total of different 18 categories including for example, global warming potential, mineral resource scarcity, and ionizing radiation.
 This cradle-to-grave approach is used for three purposes:

-To download the report that has been approved by an expert panel review, please complete the form below.
+To download the report that has been approved by an expert panel review, please click the button below.

 The experts behind the research